crate/cratedb-guide/docs/install/multi-node.md

 apt update
 apt install crate -o Dpkg::Options::="--force-confold"
 ```
-The `force-confold` option is used to keep the configuration files we created
+Use `force-confold` to keep the configuration files created earlier.
-earlier.
 Otherwise, they would be overwritten.

 Repeat the above steps on the other node and start CrateDB on both machines.
 ```bash